FrancescoScala/Auto-Guard/README.md

 - stop workload

 ### Log Publisher App
 This is an example workload which is available in the repository.
-The log publisher app is subscribe topic `eCAL measurment` to revieve the sensor data related to vehical dynamics to detect Emergency breaking event and communicate with Reporting API to POST vehilce sensor.
+The log publisher app is subscribed to the topic `eCAL measurment` to revieve the sensor data for vehical dynamics to detect Emergency breaking event and communicate with Reporting API to POST vehilce sensor.

+### Synthetic Data Generator
+The Synthetic Data Geneator is reponsible to produce mock data for vehicle dynamic to create emergency breaking scenario and it published to the topic `eCAL measurement` to test and validate whether the event detection logic in the log Publisher App.
+In the real test vehicle setup this is replaced by eCAL data logger which is publishing to this topic.